Large Arch: Historical information

 The artist Henry Moore cites his inspiration was the monument of Stonehenge in England, as well as the shoulders of a man.
-The Museum of Modern Art (MoMA) owns a smaller version of the bronze arch by Moore titled Large Torso, which dates from 1962–63, before the creation of the Columbus Large Arch or the Cleo Rogers Memorial Library.
+The Museum of Modern Art (MoMA) owns a smaller version of the bronze arch by Moore titled Large Torso, which dates from 1962 to 1963, before the creation of the Columbus Large Arch or the Cleo Rogers Memorial Library.

 I.M.
 Pei had the idea of a large work of art to sit in the Fifth Street public plaza that would pull together the space between his newly built Cleo Rogers Memorial Library, the Irwin Gardens by Henry A. Phillips (just east of the library) and the First Christian Church by Eliel Saarinen (across the street).
 Pei wanted a sculpture that could be touched and walked through.
 After seeing Henry Moore's Large Torso at the MoMA and watching his daughter run and play within the small arch, Pei asked Henry Moore to make an arch twice as big, with enough for two adults to walk through side-by-side comfortably.
 Moore agreed so long as it was not so large or positioned in such a way that an automobile could pass through it.
 Moore also gave over control of the positioning of the arch within the plaza, trusting Pei and J. Irwin Miller to consider how visitors may approach as well as the position of the sun.

 In September 1970, Xenia Irwin Miller, co-commissioner of Large Arch, presented a 24-minute color film on the work of Henry Moore which was produced by the Encyclopædia Britannica Education corporation.
 Miller also presented her visit with Moore at his studio in England in July 1970.

 Large Arch was sandcast in 40-50 segments in Berlin, West Germany by the Herman Noack Foundry.
 Each casting is about a quarter of an inch thick.
 It was shipped to New Orleans, barged up the Mississippi and Ohio Rivers to New Albany, Indiana and was then driven north to Columbus, Indiana on a flat bed trailer on Interstate 65 to Columbus where it was delivered on a truck and assembled as a single piece.
 Before its installation, a temporary plywood sculpture was erected in late 1970 to give an idea of the size of the sculpture.

 The dedication ceremony of the library did not occur until the installation of Moore's sculpture on May 16, 1971, two years after the library building was complete.
 I.M.
 Pei was in attendance and gave a short speech emphasizing the use of the plaza where Large Arch is placed as a public space that emphasizes the importance of the nearby buildings.
 Also present at the dedication were Carl Weinhardt, director of the Indianapolis Museum of Art at the time, Kenneth D. B. Carruthers, who worked with I.M.
 Pei on the library's design, and Robert Indiana, artist.
 Henry Moore did not attend.